 Hey there reader.
 I hope you’re doing great.
 After the worst mass shooting in modern U.S. history, it’s time to address the myth being spread by the NRA and Gun Owners of America.

 The Myth: “The only that stops a bad guy with a gun is a good guy with a gun.”
 So, do armed good guys prevent or deter mass shootings?
 By armed good guys, one can only assume Wayne Lapierre meant armed citizens, which implies firearm ownership is a virtue and only bad people do bad things with guns.
-The answer to this question I think is yes, no and it’s complicated.
+The answer to this question I think is no, yes and it’s complicated.

 2. Two armed citizens were at the Tucson mass shooting in January 2011.
 One of them, Joe Zamudio almost shot the other armed citizen, mistaking him for the suspect Jared Lee Loughner who killed 6 and injured 13.
 Zamudio said, “My father raised me around guns … so I’m really comfortable with them.
 But I’ve never been in the military or had any professional training.
 I just reacted.”
 Zamudio later said he didn’t draw his weapon because he didn’t want to be confused with Loughner when police arrived.